 The DGF was established in late 2015 as a legal entity under public law.
-Together with DNB it is tasked with administering the Dutch Deposit Guarantee Scheme (DGS).
+Together with DNB it is tasked with administering the Dutch deposit guarantee scheme (Dutch Deposit Guarantee or DGS).
 The Dutch Deposit Guarantee is a set of rules that guarantees the deposits which customers hold with Dutch banks.
 If a bank should fail, the Dutch Deposit Guarantee guarantees bank balances (guaranteed deposits) up to a maximum of EUR 100,000 per person per bank.
 The DGF will fund the depositor compensation amounts established by DNB.
 In addition, the DGF can be deployed to fund resolution instruments.